cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Rejection Sampling

 Generate a random byte array with `Ns` bytes, and attempt to map to a Scalar by calling `DeserializeScalar`.
-If it works, return the result.
+If it succeeds, return the result.
 If it fails, try again with another random byte array, until the procedure succeeds.

 Note the that the Scalar size might be some bits smaller than the array size,